THUNAME/lab-website/_members/zhousixu.md

 ---

 ### Hi there 👋
-I am currently a 2st-year MA.Eng student at the **School of Software** at **NanKai University**, advised by Prof.Ying Liu.
+I am currently a 2st-year MA.Eng student at the **School of Software** at **NanKai University**, advised by Prof.Zhang ShengLin.
 I received my bachelor degree at the **School of Software, NanKai University**.